Project-MONAI/tutorials/generative/2d_ldm/README.md

 python download_data.py -e ./config/environment.json
 ```

 Disclaimer: We are not the host of the data.
-Please make sure to read the requirements and usage policies of the data and give credit to the authors of the dataset!
-We acknowledge the National Cancer Institute and the Foundation for the National Institutes of Health, and their critical role in the creation of the free publicly available LIDC/IDRI Database used in this study.
+Please make sure to read the requirements and usage policies of the data and give credit to the authors of the dataset!.

 ### 2. Installation
 Please refer to the [Installation of MONAI Generative Model](../README.md)